 A series of four small rooms, set up in such a way where only one can be visible on screen at a time without rotating the camera.
 This appears to have been for cutscene use, rather than somewhere you'd actually fight, although the doors do connect the rooms in such a way that it would be usable in battle.
+If it was intended to be a battle map, it may have been deemed too cumbersome to navigate, and thus cut, despite being relatively complete.
 Presumably, it would have appeared during Chapter 1, but it realistically could have been put just about anywhere.

 Debug Menu Digit: 33

 This is the one and only area where you never fight at any point in the game, yet there exists a full map for it.
 It looks rather like you'd expect a port city to, with a pier, houses, and a few shipping crates scattered about.
 It's possible a battle or cutscene was planned here at some point, but was scrapped.

 Debug Menu Digit: 42

 Inside Castle Gate at Lesalia

 In addition to the one used normally, there are actually three maps for Lesalia that never made an appearance, all most likely intended for cutscenes only.
 This first one appears to be, as the name suggests, the inner courtyard of Lesalia Castle.
 Note that these three maps are considerably glitchier than the rest; move/attack ranges don't show properly, and the objects are generally only textured on one side, so rotating the camera causes most or all of them to disappear.
 This angle is the only one not to display any glitches.

 Debug Menu Digit: 97

 Outside Castle Gate at Lesalia

 The second of three unused Lesalia maps.
 This appears, once again as the name suggests, to be the exterior gate of the castle.
 Move/effect ranges are, again, glitchy, and again, this is the only angle in which this map can be viewed properly.